hyeyoon0808/AWS-Solution-Architect-Notes/Study Notes/SAA_Study_Note.md

 ## EC2 Spot Instance Requests

 - Can get a discount of up to 90% compared to On-demand

 - Define max spot price and get the instance while current spot price < max

-  - The hourly spot price varies based on offer and capacity
+  - The hourly spot price varies based on offer and capacity(제공과 용량)
-  - If the current spot price > your max price you can choose to stop or terminate your instance with a 2 minutes grace period.
+  - If the current spot price > your max price you can choose to **stop**(멈춤) or **terminate**(종료) your instance with a 2 minutes grace period.

-- Other strategy: Spot Block
+- Other strategy: **Spot Block**

-  - “block” spot instance during a specified time frame (1 to 6 hours) without interruptions
+  - “block” spot instance during a specified time frame (available between 1 to 6 hours) without interruptions
-  - In rare situations, the instance may be reclaimed
+  - In rare situations, the instance may be reclaimed(회수) => but again, rarely!

 - Used for batch jobs, data analysis, or workloads that are resilient to failures.

 - Not great for critical jobs or databases

+- <u>How to terminate Spot Instances?</u>

+  1. Cancel Spot requests (when spot requests are active, disabled or closed)
+     - cancelling a spot request does not terminate instances

+  2. Terminate the associated spot instances

+## Spot Fleets

+- Spot Fleets(무리) = set of Spot Instances + (optional) On-Demand Instances
+- The Spot Fleet will try to meet the target capacity(목표 용량) with price constraints(가격 제한)
+  - Define possible launch pools: instance type (m5.large), OS, Availability Zone
+  - Can have multiple launch pools, so that the fleet can choose
+  - Spot Fleet stops launching instances when reaching capacity or max cost
+- Strategies to allocate Spot Instances:
+  - **lowestPrice**: from the pool with the lowest price (cost optimization, short workload)
+  - **diversified**(다양한): distributed across all pools - when one pool is gone, the other pool will be active (great for availability, long workloads)
+  - **capacityOptimized**(용량 최적화): pool with the optimal capacity for the number of instances
+  - **priceCapacityOptimized** (recommended): pools with highest capacity available, then select the pool with the lowest price (best choice for most workloads)
+- <u>Spot Fleets allow us to automatically request Spot Instances with the lowest price</u>